Skip to main content

 yield data

-# change the state to the new value
+# Change the state to the new value

-dlt.current.state()["last_updated"] = data["last_timestamp"]
+dlt.current.resource_state()["last_updated"] = data["last_timestamp"]

 If we keep a list or a dictionary in the state, we can modify the underlying values in the objects, and thus we do not need to set the state back explicitly.